 As it is usually said, languages are like bridges that help connect people and cultures.
 It brings us all a bit closer to each other.
 But before we start building the language bridge, we need to make sure we have all the right elements: content; learning resources; methodology; practice.
 But what happens when the construction field does not match our blueprints and, suddenly, we find a huge wall standing right in the middle of where the language bridge should be?

-This is exactly how students with learning disabilities- those who are blocked to achieve due to their disabilities and not due to lack of intelligence – feel.
+This is exactly how students with learning difficulties- those who are blocked to achieve due to their disabilities and not due to lack of intelligence – feel.
 They feel as if a massive wall was standing in between their path to success in the language learning process.

 This is where the dilemma begins: what to do with the wall.
 Should we break it?
 Are we strong enough to take it down?
 If so, how will we do it?
 Or should we climb the wall instead?
 And if none of those questions can be answered, how do we turn the wall into an advantage instead of a disadvantage?
 How do we make it less intimidating and more encouraging?